UniConnApp/UniConn-Privacy-Policy/README.md

 This page is used to inform visitors regarding the application policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.

-If you choose to use my Service, then you agree to the collection and use of information in relation to this policy.
-The Personal Information that I collect is used for providing and improving the Service.
-I will not use or share your information with anyone except as described in this Privacy Policy.
+If you choose to use UniConn, then you agree to the collection and use of information in relation to this policy.
+The Personal Information that we collect is used for providing functionality and improving the Service.

 **Information Collection and Use**
 For providing the basic functionalities and a better experience, while using our Service, We require you to provide us with an Email Address.
 No other personal information is required for availaing the functionalities of the application.
 All information is securely transmitted in an encrypted format to our database over secure channels.

-We do not share this information with any third party.
+We do not share this information with any third party or do not use this information for any kind of analytics.

-Your personal information will not be used for any other purposes like advertisements, analytics, and email communications.
+Your personal information will not be used for any other purposes like advertisements, analytics, and/or email communications.
 The information is solely collected for providing functionalities on UniConn.

 The app does use third-party services that may collect information used to identify you.